 Our country needs Black STEM teachers

 England's teaching workforce has a serious diversity problem.
 Some pupils have no Black teachers throughout their whole time in school.
-This is even more stark in STEM subjects, with a huge lack of Black teachers in science, maths and computing.
+This is even more stark in STEM subjects.
 Without representation and role models, young Black pupils are less likely to engage with these subjects - and further still, pursue careers related to them.
 That means less Black scientists, engineers and other professionals that contribute to our society's future.

 The Facts: Black teachers in England